s-andrews/spatialquantitation/README.md

 ```
 A00489.3.1166.25382.6464:23:20:23:02:CTGAGTAT
-                               XXXXX YYYYYYYY
+                         XXXXXXXXXXX YYYYYYYY
 ```

-Where X is the cell ID (x,y coordinates for the spatial barcoding) and Y is the UMI sequence.
+Where X is the cell ID and Y is the UMI sequence.

 ## Usage
 The input must be a BAM file which is positionally sorted.
 An index file is not required.